vacu9708/Study-records/Development methodology and paradigm/DevOps/Testing/readme.md

 1. **Given** this state(pre-conditions)
 2. **When** this action is performed
 3. **Then** this outcome is expected

-# Unit test
-Unit testing focuses on testing individual components or functions of the software in isolation.<br>
-In unit tests, external dependencies are replaced with mock dependencies for the unit to be isolated.
-### Pros
-- External dependencies do not need to be taken into account by using mock objects.
-### Cons
-- May not catch errors in the interaction between different units.
-- Can be time-consuming to write and maintain.
-### Example
 ~~~java
 class CalculatorTest{
   Calculator calc = new Calculator();